 Super sprint: 400m Swim, 10km Bike, 2.5km Run

 Middle distance/Ironman 70.3: 1.9km Swim, 90km Bike, 21km Run

 My Journey to Triathlon

-Well, I want to start by saying that I’m no long distance athletes, I wouldn’t even say runner, I have big strong thighs, boobs, glutes and generally a muscular frame for a 5 ft 2″ girl (head over to my first blog post to find out more about my sporting past) These factors have always stood in my way of cardio related sports, I believed I wasn’t skinny enough to run or cycle for long distances.
+Well, I want to start by saying that I’m no long distance athlete by any means.
+I have big strong thighs, boobs, glutes and generally a muscular frame for a 5 ft 2″ girl (head over to my first blog post to find out more about my sporting past).
+These factors have always stood in my way of cardio related sports - I believed I wasn’t slim enough to run or cycle for a long duration of time.